Toble007/COVID-19_CS_5010_Project/Final Report.md

 Two cultural dimensions were selected from Hofstede Cultural dimensions : individualism and uncertainty avoidance.

 Individualism index measures the ties people have to their society.
-- The scores demonstrate loosely Knit vs. tightly knit social framework within a country.
+- The scores demonstrate loosely knit vs. tightly knit social framework within a country.
 - High value indicates weak interpersonal connection to people outside their core family.

 Uncertainty avoidance measures the society’s tolerance for uncertainty.
 Countries will high scores tend to be more uncomfortable with uncertainty.
+The scores range from 1 to 100 for each dimension.

 The below bar plot shows an example of two countries with different Individualism and Uncertainty avoidance scores.
 These are also two countries which had different responses to the Covid 19 pandemic.